the-full-stack/fsdl-text-recognizer/admin/outstanding_tasks.md

 - [ ] 1 data annotation part of the lab
     - [x] create documents with text for people to handwrite
     - [x] annotate a bit, take screenshots
-    - [ ] make a script for updating metadata.toml with dataturks export
+    - [x] make a script for updating metadata.toml with dataturks export
+    - [ ] write FsdlParagraphs dataset
     - [ ] write up instructions

 - [ ] 2 develop code to create IAM lines from IAM source data